 as published in the California Writers Club Literary Review 2015

-For three days, my father, three other men and I, just turned thirteen, drove up the muddy broken way that sometimes passed as a road connecting the Congo and Ogooue’ river basins in Central Africa.
+For three days, my father, three other men and I, just turned fourteen, drove up the muddy broken way that sometimes passed as a road connecting the Congo and Ogooue’ river basins in Central Africa.
 Stationed in Leopoldville in the early days of independence and revolution, my Dad had always dreamt of visiting noted philanthropist and Nobel Peace Prize laureate Dr. Albert Schweitzer at his Lambarene hospital in “nearby” Gabon.
 At my age, I did not fully appreciate who this man was or what he had done, only that he impressed my Dad and that was enough for me.

 The Michelin map clearly indicated the road leading to our destination in the thick red lines that denote highway, and for the first ten miles or so the description was accurate, if a bit exaggerated.
 Reality set in as the single tarred lane began to show significant signs of deterioration, became intermittent, and finally ceased completely, replaced by two parallel ruts approximately as far apart as the wheels on a car or truck.